selamgit/AI-powered-data-driven-decisions-for-Ethiopian-import-export-business/README.md

-Currently, Ethiopia is one of the fastest-growing economies in the world and many import/export business analysts ask is how to find the best overseas market to boost a company’s exports/import.
+Currently, Ethiopia is one of the fastest-growing economies in the world and many import/export business analysts ask is how to find the best overseas market to boost a company’s imports/exports.

-However, it is not easy to find intuitive and descriptive market analysis visualizations, make the right decision based on previous data, and predict the future market.
+However, it is not easy to find intuitive and descriptive market analysis data to make the right decision based on previous data and predict the future market.
 Therefore, this projects aims to help analysts to find actionable insights and make data driven decisions by using machine learning concept.